flatiron/revalidator/README.md

   type: 'string',
   format: 'url'
   messages: {
-    type: 'WOAH!
-Do you use a number for url in your village?',
+    type: 'Not a string type',
-    format: 'DUDE!
-Its a goddamn url'
+    format: 'Expected format is a url'
   }
 ```